toyindawudu/Codewars/README.md

   - 1. Use Multiple Conditional (Ternary) Operators

 2 April 2020
-  - 1. Beginner Series #1 School Paperwork - Codewars
+  - 1. Beginner Series #1 School Paperwork - Codewars 8kyu
-  - 2. Return the largest number in an array - Codewars
+  - 2. Return the largest number in an array - Codewars 8kyu

+5 April 2020
+  - 1. create your first JS function and print "Helloworld!" - Codewards 8kyu
+  - 2. Find the Difference in Age between Oldest and Youngest Family Members - 8 kyu